TenBitMelon/Hermes-Minecraft-Server-Manager/README.md

 ## Configuration

-The `docker-compose.yml` file is used to configure the server.
-The following is an example configuration:
+The [`docker-compose.yml`](./docker-compose.yml) file is used to configure the server.
+The following is an example configuration, which can also be found in the repository.

 ```yml
 version: '3'